Aure64/pyrometer-test/README.md

 ### Address Aliases

-Notifications and UI can be confgiured to display an alias instead tz address:
+Notifications and UI can be configured to display an alias instead tz address:

 ```toml
 [alias]